 - Excellent interpersonal and facilitation skills to deal effectively with internal and external customers and stakeholders;

 - Ability to effectively research and analyze relevant information in order to clearly interpret legislation and by-laws related to planning matters;

 - Applying knowledge and planning expertise to provide appropriate advice and guidance on a variety of planning matters;

 - Demonstrated ability to express ideas effectively orally and in writing;

 - Exposure and / or working knowledge of workflow management and project management concepts;

 - Strong computer skills in MS Office and Geographic Information Systems (GIS).

-Qualified applicants are invited to submit a resume in confidence to firstname.lastname@example.org indicating “2020-63 – Planner I”.
-This posting will remain active until the vacancy is filled.
+Candidates are invited to submit a resume in confidence to firstname.lastname@example.org indicating “2021-40 – Planner I”.
+This posting will remain open until the position has been filled.